Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Auxiliary-qubit-free QAOA algorithm based on Hamiltonian evolution

 \subsection{Algorithm description}

-This subsection presents the procedural details and pseudocode of the proposed auxiliary-qubit-free QAOA for the MDS problem.
-The design builds upon the integer programming model derived in Section~\ref{sec3.1} and follows the standard QAOA framework.
+This subsection presents the pseudocode and procedural details of the proposed AQFH-QAOA algorithm.
+The complete pseudocode is provided in Algorithm~\ref{alg1}, which adheres to the standard QAOA framework.
 The algorithm proceeds as follows:

 \textbf{Step 1}: Prepare the initial state as a uniform superposition over all computational basis states, i.e., $|\psi_0\rangle = |+\rangle^{\otimes n}$;